alemar11/ios-watchos-tvos-macos-resources/README.md

 * [SGPlayer](https://github.com/libobjc/SGPlayer) - A powerful media player framework for iOS, macOS, and tvOS.
 Support 360° panorama video, VR video.
 RTMP streaming.
 * [Periscope-VideoViewController](https://github.com/gontovnik/Periscope-VideoViewController) - Video view controller with Periscope fast rewind control.
 * [PryntTrimmerView](https://github.com/prynt/PryntTrimmerView) - A set of tools to trim, crop and select frames inside a video.
+* [SwiftVideoBackground](https://github.com/dingwilson/SwiftVideoBackground) - Framework to Play a Video in the Background of any UIView.
 * [Swifty360Player](https://github.com/abdullahselek/Swifty360Player) - iOS 360-degree video player streaming from an AVPlayer.
 * [VRDemo-Swift](https://github.com/Huanhoo/VRDemo-Swift) - RDemo-Swift is a 360-degree video player demo which achieved use Swift3.0 and OpenGL ES.